aykevl/tools/install/raspi.md

 ## Image

   * Install image as usual (using `xzcat` and `dd`).
-  * Copy over backed up home directory if needed (to a separate directory).
   * Create `ssh` file in bootfs.
   * Set up initial login, see [this answer](https://raspberrypi.stackexchange.com/a/137916/53905) (also see [here](https://www.raspberrypi.com/news/raspberry-pi-bullseye-update-april-2022/)).
-  * Change hostname: modify bootfs/hostname and bootfs/hosts.
+  * Change hostname: modify rootfs/etc/hostname and rootfs/etc/hosts.
   * Optional: configure wifi (if there is no ethernet).
   * Plug into Raspberry Pi and power on.